EmilHernvall/dnsguide/chapter4.md

 Answer: A { domain: "google.com", addr: 216.58.211.142, ttl: 96 }
 ```

+Success!
 In less than 800 lines of code, we've built a DNS server able to respond to
 queries with several different record types!